singleron-RD/AccuraCode/docs/accura/multi_accura.md

 - `customized` Used for user defined combinations.
 You need to provide `pattern`, `whitelist` and  `linker` at the same time.

-`--whitelist` Cell barcode whitelist file path, one cell barcode per line.
+`--whitelist` Cell barcode whitelist file path, one cell barcode per line or two columns(`barcode reportname`) per line.

 `--UMI_cutoff` UMI cutoff for output, default 500.